* This page includes affiliate links. You won’t pay any more for the products by clicking on these links, but we’ll get a small commission. *

-The move from crib to a big kid bed is a transition that many parents struggle with.
-Parents especially wonder whether they should transition when their child starts climbing out of the crib or when their is a new baby on the way.
+The transiton to a bed is a huge change.
+Parents especially wonder whether they should transition when their child starts climbing out of the crib or when there is a new baby on the way.

 Let’s first discuss the issue of climbing out of the crib.
 Even though safety can be worrying when you see your toddler climb out of the crib, now is not the time to make the transition to a big kid bed.
 It is important to wait for as long as possible.